codebyshennan/GTX-CS1332-DSA/Circularly&DoublyLL/notes.md

   - Most recently used cache; music app that keeps track of your most recent songs
 - Circular Linked List
   - Music playlist that starts over once completed

+## Why should we learn LL?
+### The power of linked structures
+- If we restrict each node to "receive" only one pointer but allows multiple outgoing pointers, then we get a _tree_
+- If we reverse the restrictions where each node has only one outgoing pointer and multiple incoming pointers, then we get a _disjoint set system_
+  - each grouping is made in such a way that every sequence of node connections eventually lead to a single, unique node
+  - allows us to obtain a 'representattive' for a grouping of nodes quickly and efficiently
+- if we have no restrictions on 'ins-and-outs' pointers, we get a _graph_
+  - they ar eused to model r'ships between data
+  - often seen in social networks, where `nodes` represnt people and `connections` represent certain properties or weights between two `ndoes`